phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

 ###Lesson 2: Set up the Storyboard
 1. Open the `HybridIOSApp.xcodeproj` file in Xcode (requires Mac OS).
 This is the base native project we’re extending.

-2. Create an iOS storyboard to lay out each screen as a ‘scene’.
+2. Create an iOS storyboard to lay out each screen as a 'scene'.
 Ensure you have the `Classes` folder of your `HybridIOSApp` project selected and use the Xcode **File -> New** menu to create a storyboard file and name it `Main.storyboard`.

  ![](../../images/new-storyboard.jpg)